fullstack-monitor/fullstack-monitor/README.md

   - [Contributors](#contributors)

 # About
-Fullstack-monitor is log monitoring tools for developers, offering visibility of console logs, requests and responses from both the Client and Server side of your application in one single place.
+Fullstack-monitor is express middleware that provides log monitoring tools for developers, offering visibility of console logs, requests and responses from both the Client and Server side of your application in one single place.

 This makes it easy to see what is happening across the stack as your front and back-end communicate.